5 bedroom equestrian facility for saleHever Lane, Hever, Edenbridge, Kent, TN8

-Charming and spacious country house set within established gardens and grounds with far reaching views.
+Charming and spacious farmhouse set within established gardens and grounds with far reaching views and excellent equestrian facilities.

 Fell House is located on the edge of the Historic village of Hever, famous for its Castle with its historical connections with Anne Boleyn, second wife of King Henry the VIII and mother of Elizabeth I of England.
 The property also offers good access to the local town of Edenbridge with a Waitrose, and further afield, Sevenoaks, Tunbridge Wells, Tonbridge, Oxted and East Grinstead.
 There are many picturesque country walks, bridle paths, village pubs and local leisure.

 Comprehensive Shopping: Edenbridge - 3 miles, East Grinstead - 9 miles, Tunbridge Wells - 10.8 miles & Sevenoaks - 10.5 miles.

 Mainline Rail Services: Hever (0.6 miles) and Edenbridge stations (3.2 miles) have a fast service to London Bridge/Victoria.
 Hildenborough (8.6 miles)and Sevenoaks (10.6 miles) stations have fast services to Cannon St/Charing Cross. www.nationalrail.com

 Primary Schools: Hever, Chiddingstone, Crockham Hill, Oxted, Limpsfield, Edenbridge, Four Elms and Westerham. www.goodschoolsguide.co.uk